moerv9/sentiment/docs/7_Visualisation.md

 </br>

-It is very interesting to see that most of the words at this time were positive and signaling a buy trade in comparison to the overall negative sentiment of all tweets.
+This word analysis was primarily done to eventually build a strategy based on the usage of these words and compare it to the overall sentiment-strategy.
+Out of time shortage, this couldn't be implemented during this project, but lead to some interesting insights.

-It would be a good idea to build a strategy based on the usage of these words and compare it to the overall sentiment-strategy.
-Out of time shortage, this couldn't be implemented during this project.
+The overall sentiment of all tweets was negative, but most of the above used words signaled a buy-trade (Figure 27).

 ![word analysis](./img/visualisation/word_analysis.png)
 ##### *Figure 27: Word Metrics*